default-github-user/heroku-tor/README.md

-# Tor Hidden Service Buildpack for Heroku
+# Tor Hidden Service Buildpack for Heroku [UPDATED]

 This buildpack sets up a Tor hidden service for your app on Heroku.